Essays for a general audience

 Mascaro, J., Florian, M.P., Ash, M.J., Palmer, P.K., Frazier, T., Condon, P., & Raison, C. (2020).
 Ways of knowing compassion: How do we come to know, understand, and measure compassion when we see it?
 Frontiers in Psychology, 11: 2467.

 Wilson-Mendenhall, C. D., Dunne, J., & Condon, P. (2020).
 Achieving deep integration across disciplines: A process lens on investigating human flourishing.
 In N.E.
 Snow & D. Narvaez (Eds.), Self, motivation, and virtue: Innovative interdisciplinary research.
-Abingdon, UK: Routledge.
+Routledge.

 Condon, P. (2019).
 Meditation in context: Factors that facilitate prosocial behavior.
 Current Opinion in Psychology, 28, 15-19.